spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 #### isEnabled `boolean`

 This attribute indicates if the user's account is currently enabled.
-An enabled account can log in and interact with Appsmith applications, while disabled ones cannot.
+An enabled account can log in and interact with Studio applications, while disabled ones cannot.
 To access the `isEnabled`, use the following code:

 ```javascript
 {{ '{{appsmith.user.isEnabled}}' }}